 From Milsons Point train station, head south towards the Harbour and cross Bradfield Park underneath the Sydney Harbour Bridge.

-From the lookout, follow the picturesque walking path around the Milsons Point peninsula along the shoreline while enjoying incredible city and Harbour views.
+From the lookout, follow the picturesque walking path around the Milsons Point peninsula along the shoreline while enjoying the incredible city and Harbour views.

 The path continues under the bridge towards Luna Park and the historic North Sydney Olympic Pool.